edouardrosset/Edison/README.md

 2. Configure wifi.
 Just running  ``` configure_edison --setup ```

 3. Config opkg and get some packages.
-You can update here the packages you want to use
+You can update here the packages you want to use.
+Inspired by Minipada : https://github.com/Minipada/Electronics/tree/master/Intel/Intel%20Edison/Install%20your%20Edison

 4. Enable GPIO 18 & 19 for I²C.
 From here: https://communities.intel.com/docs/DOC-23161 at §11.6 "Configure IO18/IO19 for I 2 C connectivity".
 (Note : IO18 = SDA = pin A4 = pin SDA and IO 19 = SCL = pin A5 = pin SDL on Arduino Board)